-Some smaller balance bikes come with plastic wheels and EVA foam tyres, while most of the better ones come with a spoke wheel with rubber tyres.
+Some smaller balance bikes come with plastic wheels and EVA foam tyres, while most of the better ones come with spoked wheels with rubber tyres.

-The positive of EVA foam tyres is that they are lightweight and puncture proof, but they provide very little grip and once they wear out the entire wheel needs to be replaced.
+EVA foam tyres are lightweight and puncture proof, but they provide very little grip and once worn out the entire wheel needs to be replaced.

 Air tyres will provide plenty of cushioning for the rider and more grip too.
 If the wheel has cartridge bearings it will spin freely and smoothly.
 The wheels or tyres can easily be serviced or replaced at any decent bike shop.

 Pedal bikes will almost always come with rubber tyres to provide grip to the rear wheel for pedalling.
-The little stabiliser wheels are hard plastic which makes a horrible rattling noise.
+The little stabiliser wheels are hard plastic which may make a rattling noise.